Naereen/Nginx-Fancyindex-Theme/README.md

 # Nginx-Fancyindex-Theme
 A responsive theme for [Nginx](https://www.nginx.org/) Fancyindex module.
 Minimal, modern and simple.
-Comes with a search form, aims to handle thousands of files without any problems.
+Comes with a search form, a light/dark theme toggle, and aims to handle thousands of files without any problems.

 The fancyindex module can be found [here](https://github.com/aperezdc/ngx-fancyindex) (by @aperezdc).